hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/optimal_convergence.rst

 ############

-Convergence trades resemble the standard long-short arbitrage strategy popular in industry and assumed in academic studies.
+Convergence trades resemble the standard long-short arbitrage strategy popular in industry and covered in academic studies.
 Conventionally, such strategies take positions of equal size but opposite signs either in portfolio weight or in number of shares.
 This seems intuitively reasonable and ensures that future liabilities offset.
 However, such strategies